rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

              }
 ```

-In the end, we call `make_result_term` on the result before returning it.
+We use again the information about the presence of `env` and the offset in the loop that populates
+the args.

 ```diff
 -            return @call(.auto, fun, args);
 +            const result = @call(.auto, fun, args);
 +            return make_result_term(env, result);
 ```

+Finally, we call `make_result_term` on the result before returning it.

 ```zig
 fn make_result_term(env: beam.Env, result: anytype) beam.Term {